 MARK LERMAN, D.M.D. is the Division Director of Oral Pathology and Interim Chair of the Department of Diagnostic Sciences at the Tufts University School of Dental Medicine.
-He is appointed as an Associate Professor and divides his time between teaching, clinical practice, and the school's biopsy service.
+He is appointed as a Professor and divides his time between teaching, clinical practice, and the school's biopsy service.

 Dr. Lerman earned both his B.A. in history and D.M.D from Tufts University.
 After completing a general practice residency in dentistry at Harvard University and Brigham and Women's Hospital, he trained in oral and maxillofacial pathology at New York Hospital Medical Center of Queens in New York City.
 He was on the faculty for eight years at the Harvard School of Dental Medicine, where he was appointed as an Assistant Clinical Professor, before returning to his alma mater in 2014.
 He is a Diplomate of the American Board of Oral and Maxillofacial Pathology and a Fellow of the American Academy of Oral and Maxillofacial Pathology, and he has authored multiple articles in the peer-reviewed oral pathology literature.

 ARUNA RAMESH, B.D.S., D.M.D., M.S.
 Professor and Chair, Department of Diagnostic Sciences, Tufts University School of Dental Medicine; Diplomate, American Board of Oral and Maxillofacial Radiology

 RUMPA GANGULY, D.M.D., Assistant Professor and Division Head, Oral and Maxillofacial Radiology, Department of Diagnostic Sciences, Tufts University School of Dental Medicine; Diplomate, American Board of Oral and Maxillofacial Radiology.